coder83431/Network-File-Shares-and-Permissions/README.md

 - Microsoft Azure
 - Microsoft Powershell (ISE)
 - Remote Desktop
-- A domain admin account setted up on a Remote Desktop VM.
+- A domain admin account set up on a Remote Desktop VM.
 - A client VM desktop connected to the domain VM through Active Directory.
 - A file containing a list of employees downloaded into the domain account's Active Directory.
-We will be logging into the client's VM s under one of the employees accounts.
+We will be logging into the client's VMs under one of the employee's accounts.

 <h2>Installation Steps</h2>